dimajix/flowman/BUILDING.md

 Part of the build also is a Docker image.
 Since you might not want to use it, because you are using different base images, you can skip the building of the Docker image via `-Ddockerfile.skip`

+## Building Documentation

+Flowman also contains Markdown documentation which is processed by Sphinx to generate the online HTML documentation.

+    cd docs
+    make html

 # Releasing

 ## Releasing